1909 Alberta general election: Other parties

 Third parties and Independent candidates played a large role in the election.
 In five districts the only opposition to the Liberal candidate was an Independent or candidate of a small party.
 These were St. Albert, Strathcona, Camrose, Red Deer and Pakan.

 In the 1909 election, Charles M. O'Brien, a Socialist candidate, achieved victory in the coal mining district of Rocky Mountain.
 Although he did not receive official union support, he gained significant backing from the coal miners in the district.
 In a closely contested race, O'Brien narrowly defeated Liberal candidate John Angus Macdonald by a margin of only 32 votes.
 O'Brien's successful election to the legislature indicated a growing trend of radicalization among coal miners in Alberta.

 Lethbridge City's incumbent MLA Donald McNabb, the only Labour Party man in the Legislature, ran for his seat again in 1909 but he placed a distant third.
 Since his election earlier in 1909, he been recognized as a moderate man - it is reported that BC labour king-pin R.P.
 Prettipiece had criticized his politics.
 He was the only man to run under the Labour label in 1909.

 Independent-Conservative candidate Edward Michener defeated the Liberal incumbent John Thomas Moore in Red Deer.
-The Conservative Party chose not to field a candidate in the district, and Michener captured 51.3 percent of the vote.
+The Conservative Party chose not to field a candidate in the district, and Michener captured 51.3 per cent of the vote.
 Courting Liberal voters, he had said if elected, he would support Liberal Premier Rutherford.